bkuczenski/lca-tools/interfaces.md

  - retrieve properties
  - terminate flows or exchanges
  - get synonyms for entity descriptors
+ - match flowables

 QUANTITY

 Handle quantitative information about physical measurements or characterizations of flowable entities.

- - retrieve canonical quantity [grounded in a semantic reference]
+ - retrieve canonical quantity [according to local reference]
  - retrieve a flow profile (list of characterizations)
  - retrieve characterization factors by quantity
  - convert a given flow between quantities